13 Jul 2017 by Olga Brighton

-Did you know that hundreds of thousands of baggage items go missing every year?
+Did you know that hundreds of thousands of hand luggage items go missing every year?
 Usually it’s because your luggage is checked onto the wrong flight, and fortunately the airline generally get it back to you within 48 hours.
 But what do you do in the meantime?
 As millions of us start packing for our summer break, it’s a timely reminder to think twice about what to keep in your hand luggage, in case it happens to you.

+Be ready for anything when you travel.
 Our advice is - be ‘ever-ready’ when you travel and pack smart when it comes to your hand-luggage.
 It will avoid no end of stress if your luggage goes on a trip of its own.

 Keep cash and cards in your hand luggage, but not in one place.
 Ideally split it between you and another travel companion for added security.
 Keep an emergency cash supply in a concealed pocket/s on your clothing.

 Carry essentials in an easily accessible separate compartment, or folder.
 Include passport/visa, boarding pass, reservations, all contact numbers, cash, cards and valuables (including spectacles).